LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

 # Creating a Configuration

 From using our predefined setting widgets, over creating your own to a few things that didn't fit in with the rest.
-On this page we will show you everything there is to know about our configuration system.
+On this page, we will show you everything there is to know about our configuration system.

 ## Using Predefined Setting Widgets